flywheel-apps/GRP-9-session-export/README.md

 # GRP-9-session-export
 Export Session data with modified metadata reflected in exported DICOM files.

 Exports data (including metadata) from a given session to the specified 'export_project'.
 The gear will also read DICOM header information from Flywheel metadata and modify DICOM headers to reflect the changes made.
 Optionally, original data can be 'archived' to an <archive_project>, as configured during the gear execution.
 The exported, and optionally archived, session will be tagged as appropriate using the 'EXPORTED' tag.
-At present this gear has no outputs and can only be run at the session level.
-Prior to running this gear, the export_project, and archive_project (if provided) must exist.
+At present this gear can only be run at the session level.
+Output is an export log in csv format.

+__Prior to running this gear, the `export_project`, and `archive_project` (if provided) must exist.__

 ### Future Directions and improvements
-1. Track which data are exported and which fields are updated for a given file and write that out to a spreadsheet.
+1. Track which data (at the file level) are exported and which fields are updated for a given file and write that out to a spreadsheet.
 2. Support export at project level, using tags to indicate which sessions should be exported.

 ## The Workflow